There are a few expert tips on how to handle a narcissistic parent or a narcissist of any kind.

-There was never an event with my mother that I didn’t leave completely drained, exhausted, and would take days to fully recover from.
+There was never an event with my mother I didn’t leave completely drained, exhausted, and would take days to fully recover from.

 The first year of holidays without your family is brutal.

-The guilt, the loneliness, society telling you you’re a bad daughter, and that you should love your mother.
+The guilt, the loneliness, society telling you you’re a bad daughter, and you should love your mother.